helje5/SwiftyHTTP/README.md

 Not sure I like that stuff, but it seems to fit into Swift quite well.
 Find a sample above.

 Finally there is a simple HTTP client.
 Doesn't do anything fancy.
+Do not - ever
+- use this.
+Use NSURLSession and companions.

 ####SwiftyServer